NFP self-review changes cost taxpayers $5.4 million

 ATO deputy commissioner (small business) Will Day and assistant commissioner Jennifer Moltisanti respond to questions at the Senate hearing into the self-review implementation.

-The Senate report said there appeared to be widespread support in the NFP sector for the intent of the proposed changes to increase accountability and transparency.
+The Senate report said there appeared to be widespread support in the NFP sector for the intent of the proposed changes, which is to increase accountability and transparency.

 “However, the committee believes that the new requirements are no longer consistent with the original intent of the policy and are disproportionate to the risk posed by the vast majority of these organisations.
 Many of the affected groups are small organisations with little annual turnover and no obvious examples of tax avoidance.